 Which classes are you creating values for?

 Once you have the previous building blocks in place, it shouldn’t be hard to define for which class of people you’re creating value and what are your most important customers.

 It is important to stress that although this is a list of blocks, it is not necessarily meant to be read or assessed in order.
 In fact, at times you might have some blocks but miss others.

-For instance, let’s take the case of a startup that has created an innovative software based on new, emerging technologies.
+For instance, let’s take the case of a startup that has created an innovative software-based on new, emerging technologies.
 The startup founders might know for sure that technology is valuable and it will open up market opportunities.

 However, you struggle to have that business take off.
 How to find your customers?
-Often they will come to you.
-As the interactions with the first customers become more intense.
+Often they will come to you as the interactions with the first customers become more intense.
 You’ll also refine your service to make it more focused on specific features and needs.

 That process of iteration will bring you to the so-called “product-market fit.”
 This process can be at times painful and time-consuming.

-What key resources does your value proposition require?
+What key resources does yourrequire?